Bookmark the New Website www.ochlsouthhoa.com

 Also, as a resident or property owner in Mukilteo, you are responsible for keeping sidewalks adjacent to your property clear of any debris or obstructions.
 Property owners are responsible for trimming vegetation in order to maintain the visibility of traffic signs and to ensure a clear line of sight at intersections and driveways.
 See the City of Mukilteo Vegetation Maintenance instructions for more details

-Please refer to Storage Sheds section of the ARC Design Guidelines.
+Please refer to the Storage Sheds section of the ARC Design Guidelines.
 A shed will be considered only if it blends in with the house and maintains a continuity of building materials and color.
 Metal sheds or buildings are deemed not compatible.
 Storage sheds shall be located only in the rear yard and screened from the view of adjacent streets and neighbors.
 The maximum size for freestanding storage sheds is 10' x 12' and 8' tall at the highest point on the roof.

 Per CC&R's Article 3.5, ARC form submission and approval are required before the shed installation project on your property is executed.

 • All fields should be completed, including signatures from a minimum of two adjacent neighbors.
 Neighbor signatures are not approval of your project – only confirmation that they have been informed of your intent.
-Drawings, site photos, and shed siding and roofing materials and colors must be provided along with the ARC form.

 • Please email the completed ARC form to the Association Manager OR via the Homeowner Portal.